James Milson

 Postcard of Milsons Point.
 The caption reads: "Milson’s Point – Probably in the early Seventies [1870s].
 Kirribilli on the farther shore.
 Eastern Road Wharf is front.
 Alfred St to the right, the Arcade and clock are within speaking [?] distance of the spreading tree."

-James Milson (25 November 1783 – 25 October 1872) was an early settler on the North Shore of Sydney, Australia.
+James Milson (25 November 1783 – 25 October 1872) was an early settler on the North Shore of Sydney, New South Wales, Australia.

-He was born on 25 November 1783 at Grantham, Lincolnshire, England and died at the age of 88 on 25 October 1872 at Milsons Point, Sydney, Australia.
+He was born on 25 November 1783 at Grantham, Lincolnshire, England and died at the age of 88 on 25 October 1872 at Milsons Point, Sydney, New South Wales, Australia.

 23-year-old James Milson arrived in Port Jackson (Sydney) on Albion on 19 August 1806 as one of the earliest free settlers in the Colony of New South Wales.
 His motivation for immigrating was the same as the many who followed him, the promise of free land.
 He was a native of Lincolnshire experienced in farming and was welcomed by the colonists, desperate for men with agricultural knowledge.
 He married in 1810 and subsequently raised a family of 6 children.

 Milson did well in the Colony of New South Wales, and established a number of prosperous businesses, which included supplying ships with stone ballast, fresh water, and the produce of his dairy, orchard, and vegetable gardens.

 In his own words, in the years before 1825 Milson had "principally resided in District of Parramatta" (more specifically in the area in the District of Parramatta then called the "Field of Mars").